tomheston/fragility-metrics/FRAGILITY_METRICS.md

    * Ordinal: OFQ (Wilcoxon-Mann-Whitney / proportional odds)
    * Survival: SFQ (Cox regression hazard ratios)
    * Correlation: ZFQ (Fisher-z distance from the α=0.05 boundary)
+   * Generic Wald fallback (regression coefficients, trend slopes, risk differences, adjusted changes — only when no design-native metric applies): WFQ (with WFS as the underlying SE-scale distance).
+For non-ratio estimates no nb partner is defined; report p–fr plus absolute effect size and state that nb is unavailable.
    * For each design, the native fragility quotient q_m (e.g., MFQ, GFQ, CFQ) is computed directly from the observed data and serves as fr, the fragility coordinate of the p–fr–nb triplet.

 3. **ROBUSTNESS** (NBF-based): How far from neutrality?